The point of car insurance is to make you whole again after an accident.

 Before and after

 If the accident was your fault, don't expect to be able to claim diminished value against your own collision coverage.
-Few states -- and few insurance contracts -- allow it.
+Few states -- and few insurance contracts -- allow it or have made a decision on if it is allowed.
 The same applies to cars that are flooded but not totaled out; you typically can't file for diminished value against your own coverage.

-But if someone hits your car, nearly every state allows diminished value claims from an at-fault party's insurance company.
+Now, if someone hits your car, many state allows diminished value claims from an at-fault party's insurance company.
 Even if the person who hit you is uninsured, about half of the states allow diminished-value collection on your own uninsured motorist property damage coverage.

 Even so, "just because state law allows a diminished value claim doesn't mean insurers are required to pay it," says CarInsurance.com consumer analyst Penny Gusner.
 "Don't expect the process to be easy."